openvinotoolkit/training_extensions/docs/source/guide/tutorials/base/how_to_train/instance_segmentation.rst

 .. warning::
   Since this is a very small dataset, we adjusted ``num_iters`` to avoid overfitting in this tutorial.

-  In other general datasets, otx ends training at the right time without adjusting ``num_iters``.
+  In other general datasets, OpenVINO™ Training eXtensions ends training at the right time without adjusting ``num_iters``.

 .. note::